JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 ![](image_2.svg)

+The `image` function also used `AbstractMatrix` to specify that the input must be a matrix.
+In general, we can specify the types of multi-dimensional input arrays in multiple ways:
+- `AbstractArray` specifies that the input must be an array.
+- `AbstractArray{T}` specifies that the input must be an array of type `T`.
+- `AbstractArray{T, N}` specifies that the input must be an array of type `T` and dimension `N`.
+- `AbstractMatrix` or `AbstractMatrix{T}` uses `N=2`.
+- `AbstractVector` or `AbstractVector{T}` uses `N=1`.
+We will now extend the `image` function to three-dimensional inputs.
+The third dimension represents the colour channels.

 ```@raw html
 <div class = "exercise-body">
 <header class = "exercise-header">Exercise:</header><p>
 ```

-Follow the same logic as in the previous exercise and define a new method for the `image` function that converts a given 3D array of real numbers to a matrix of RGB points.
-Assume that the third dimension represents color channels.
-Three real numbers can be converted to an RGB point using the `RGB` constructor from the Colors package.
-Make sure that the input array is of the proper size.
+Write a method for the `image` function that converts a 3D array of real numbers to its image representation.
+Assume that the third dimension represents the colour channels.
+Three channels should be converted to an RGB point extracting the RGB channels and `RGB.(r, g, b)`.
 If the size of the third dimension is:

-- `1` the function should return a gray image,
+- `1` the function should return a grayscale image,
-- `3` the function should return a color image,
+- `3` the function should return a colour image,
 - otherwise, the function should throw an error.

 Use the following code to test the `image` function.